malvikasharan/APRICOT/APRICOT_tutorial.md

 `````

-2) Using `create` subcommand from APRICOT, we will create the analysis folder and its subfolder.
+2) Using the `create` subcommand from APRICOT, we will create the
+analysis folder and its subfolder.

 `````
 [...]